🏰

 🏰The Olson Kundig Architecture and the Estate Experience

-Tom Kundig and Jim Olson of Seattle-based Olson Kundig Architects were commissioned in 1996 to redesign the Mission Hill estate.
-The 120,000-square-foot complex (built 1996-2002) sits on a high mesa above Mount Boucherie in West Kelowna with sweeping views east across Okanagan Lake to the Naramata Bench and south to the southern Okanagan.
-The architectural composition combines modern sensibilities (clean geometric massing, exposed concrete, geometric stone work) with Old World gravitas (the central courtyard, the cloistered walkways, the underground cellars).
+Tom Kundig of Seattle-based Olson Kundig Architects was commissioned in 1996 to redesign the Mission Hill estate.
+The 120,000-square-foot complex sits on a high mesa above Mount Boucherie in West Kelowna with sweeping views east across Okanagan Lake to the Naramata Bench and south to the southern Okanagan.
+The architectural composition combines modern sensibilities (clean geometric massing, exposed concrete, geometric stonework) with Old World gravitas (the central courtyard, the cloistered walkways, the underground cellars).
 The 85-foot belltower above the central courtyard has become the estate's visual signature and a recurring image in Canadian wine marketing.
-The underground caves carved into the bedrock house the barrel program and the Members Lounge; the rotating Members Reserve program rewards wine club members with exclusive bottlings.
+The underground caves carved into the bedrock house the barrel program and member tasting spaces; the rotating Members Reserve program rewards wine club members with exclusive bottlings.
 The 360-seat outdoor amphitheatre hosts summer concerts.
-The Terrace restaurant (operating since the early 2000s) is a national-recognition fine-dining destination paired with Mission Hill wines; the restaurant and tasting room support the wine-tourism business model that has scaled the estate to over 200,000 annual visitors.
-The estate's combination of Olson Kundig architecture, sweeping vista views, fine-dining restaurant, outdoor concerts, wine club program, and Legacy Collection allocations has made Mission Hill the most-visited winery in BC and one of the New World's most architecturally significant wine destinations.
+The Terrace restaurant is a nationally recognized fine-dining destination paired with Mission Hill wines; the restaurant and tasting room support the wine-tourism business model that has scaled the estate to one of the most-visited wineries in BC.
+The estate's combination of Olson Kundig architecture, sweeping vista views, fine-dining restaurant, outdoor concerts, wine club program, and Legacy Collection allocations made Mission Hill one of the New York Times's 'Versailles of the Valley' references and one of the World's 50 Best Vineyards in 2025.
 Architectural critics have compared the estate to Robert Mondavi's Tuscan-influenced 1966 Napa Valley winery (the architectural precursor to high-budget New World destination wineries) and to Antinori nel Chianti Classico (the 2012 Marco Casamonti underground-vaulted Tuscan reference).

 • Composition combines modern (clean geometric massing, exposed concrete) with Old World (central courtyard, cloistered walkways, underground cellars); 85-foot belltower is visual signature

-• Underground caves house barrel program and Members Lounge; 360-seat outdoor amphitheatre hosts summer concerts; Terrace restaurant (early 2000s) is national-recognition fine-dining destination
+• Underground caves house barrel program and member tasting spaces; 360-seat outdoor amphitheatre hosts summer concerts; Terrace restaurant is nationally recognized fine-dining destination

-• Over 200,000 annual visitors; most-visited winery in BC; New York Times called estate 'the Versailles of the Valley'; comparable to Mondavi Napa (1966) and Antinori Chianti (2012) as destination-winery references
+• One of the most-visited wineries in BC; New York Times called estate 'the Versailles of the Valley'; named one of the World's 50 Best Vineyards in 2025; comparable to Mondavi Napa (1966) and Antinori Chianti (2012) as destination-winery references

 WINE WITH SETH APP